CHTC/chtc-website-source/fellowships/index.md

 Fellows work with a mentor to develop a project relevant to one of the areas listed.
 Fellows will receive a stipend for participating in the Program, during their fellowship.
 In-person participation at CHTC is required to maximize interaction with mentors and others in the cohort.

 ## Duration of Fellowship and Total Stipend
--  The Fellowship Program lasts for 11 weeks during Summer 2025, running from May 19 to August 8.
+-  The upcoming Fellowship Program will last for approximately 11 weeks during Summer 2026.
 -  The Program provides $650/week stipend.
 -  It is expected that a Fellow working on a  project is available full time during the fellowship period and will not have another significant activity (such as classes, another trainee position or a job) in the same time period.